svenmalvik/svenmalvik.com/_posts/2021-01-05-reducing-it-costs.md

 #image:
 #featured-image:
 ---
 *8 Actions to Cut Infrastructure Costs in 2021 is the result of a research I did.
-I waned to know more about the impact of the pandemic for IT organizations.
+I wanted to know more about the impact of the pandemic for IT organizations.
 What I found were discussions and ideas about the opportunities rather than the negative impacts.
 This post is a collection of actions and ideas that I have divided into 3 areas, reduce costs, optimize spending and increase value.*

 ## Reduce Costs